Erick-Oliveira-ET/NLW-3/web/README.md

 ## leaflet and react-leaflet and @types/react-leaflet
 It's an alternative of using a map besides the Google Map's API.
 To make it prettier, it's used [mapbox](https://www.mapbox.com/) as a tilelayer.

+## axios
+Make API requests.
+* Made a api.ts file to configure a base URL.
+This is useful because the fetch method doesn't have a base URL.
+So when it's necessary to change all the base urls, it needs to change one by one.

 # Code Pecularities and Miscellaneous
 ## Tag 'a' and Link